Property404/XInputSimulator/README.md

 ```

 building for Linux use -lX11 -lXtst
-building for Mac use -framework ApplicationServices Carbon CoreFoundation
+building for macOS use -framework ApplicationServices Carbon CoreFoundation
 building for Win use User32.lib

 for cmake there is a CMakeLists.txt file -simply type (for all platforms):